-DBS checks will still be requested for applicants with periods of overseas residence and those with little or no UK residence.
+DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no UK residence.

 The school will request overseas information from applicants, where they have lived overseas for periods of three months or more in the last ten years.
-The school recognises that Education (Independent School Standards) Regulations 2014 do not specify that a minimum period of overseas residence is required.
+The school, recognises that Education (Independent School Standards) Regulations 2014 do not specify that a minimum period of overseas residence is required.
 The school therefore assesses each applicant's situation on its individual facts.
-Following the UK's exit from the EU, the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.

-Where an individual has worked in a school in the UK since returning from overseas, without going back overseas, and an overseas check has subsequently been obtained, it will not be necessary to repeat this process.
+Where an individual has worked in a school in the UK since returning from overseas, without going back overseas, and an overseas check has subsequently been obtain, it will not be necessary to repeat process.

-Further checks maybe undertake by the school to ensure any relevant events that occurred outside of the UK can be consider, this may include a criminal records check from the relevant jurisdiction(s) or a certificate of good conduct (as appropriate) and/or references from any employment held.
+Where applicants are asked to provide further overseas information this will include a criminal records check from the relevant jurisdiction(s) or a certificate of good conduct (as appropriate) and/or references from any employment held.